Andre Franca

 Interoperable

 Built on open web protocols, Mastodon can speak with any other platform that implements ActivityPub.
-With one account you get access to a whole universe of social apps—the fediverse.
+With one account you get access to a whole universe of social apps of the fediverse.

 Back in April, I witnessed a wave of people creating new accounts on various instances of Mastodon because of Elon Musk’s alleged Twitter purchase intent.
 A pleasant surprise was to see people reporting their first impressions, which I also share: